|II.||Academic Actions: Probation|

 In the event that a student would like to appeal the final grade received for a course, the following steps are to be taken:

-- Students should first seek an explanation for the grade through a discussion with the instructor.
+A. Students should first contact the instructor via email specifying the grounds upon which they are appealing their grade.
 This process must begin no later than 30 days after the beginning of the semester following that semester in which the contested grade was received.
-Students should bring copies of the course syllabus and all graded assignments with them to their meeting with the instructor so that they can discuss all aspects of their grade and how it was calculated and recorded.
+In their email to the instructor, students should include copies of the course syllabus and all graded assignments, so the instructor can review all aspects of the grade and how it was calculated and recorded.
 The syllabus should serve as a guideline with the understanding that instructors can make amendments to their syllabi during the semester (adding or deleting assignments, for example, or changing a percentage allocation for an assignment under unusual circumstances) if needed as long as all students in the course are held to the same academic standards.
+Once the instructor has reviewed the appeal, students will be provided with a written explanation of the grade breakdown, how the grade was calculated, and the instructor’s decision to sustain or adjust the grade.
+If the instructor recommends a grade change, he or she will submit the recommendation to program leadership for review.
+If approved by program leadership, the recommendation will be submitted to the Office of Academic Affairs and Compliance to ensure the grade change is consistent with University and School policies.
+Once the recommendation has been reviewed, the Office of Academic Affairs and Compliance will confirm the outcome with program leadership.
+The academic program will follow up in writing to the student with the final decision.
+Grade changes are not considered final until the Office of Academic Affairs has completed a policy review.

-At this level of appeal, the student should supply a copy of the syllabus, relevant emails, and copies of all graded assignments.
-This process must begin no later than 60 days after the beginning of the semester following that semester in which the contested grade was received.
-The course instructor may also be contacted by the Associate Dean or Chair for additional information.
-Upon completion of this review, the Associate Dean or Chair may decide (1) that there is no basis for the appeal and the original grade will be upheld or (2) that the appeal warrants further review by a faculty committee.
-In the case of BALS course (BLHS/BLHV) appeals, this committee is comprised of three faculty members who have taught within that program.
-If a committee is called, the Associate Dean will name a chair of that committee and all members will review the information and assignments and then make a formal, written recommendation to the Associate Dean.
-In re-evaluating the student’s work, the committee can recommend to raise, sustain, or lower the grade.
-The Associate Dean of the program will make a recommendation to the Associate Dean for Academic Affairs & Compliance.
-In the case of courses taught outside of BALS SCS will follow the grade appeal procedures determined by the relevant department Chair and Georgetown School.
+B. If, after receiving the instructor’s decision, the student still believes the final grade was incorrectly assigned, s/he may then appeal in writing to the leadership of the program offering the course.
+The student must supply a copy of the syllabus, relevant emails, and copies of all graded assignments.
+This process must begin no later than 60 days after the beginning of the semester following the semester in which the contested grade was received.
+The course instructor may also be contacted by the program for additional information.
+Upon completion of this review, the program may decide (1) there is no basis for the appeal and the original grade will be upheld or (2) the appeal warrants further review by a faculty committee comprised of three faculty members within that program.
+If a committee is called, the program leadership will name a chair and all members will complete a blind review of the information and assignments and then make a formal, written recommendation.
+In re-evaluating the student’s work, the committee can decide to raise, sustain, or lower the grade.
+In either case, the program leadership will not judge the academic merit of the assignments; rather, they will review the situation solely to ensure that the grading criteria were followed and applied to all students.
+After investigating the matter fully, the program will notify the student in writing of the decision.
+If the appeal results in a grade change, a recommendation will be made to the Office of Academic Affairs & Compliance.
+The Office of Academic Affairs and Compliance will review the recommendation to ensure the grade change is consistent with University and School policies.
+Once the recommendation has been reviewed, the Office of Academic Affairs and Compliance will confirm the outcome with program leadership, who will follow up in writing with the student with the final decision.
+Grade changes are not considered final until the Academic Affairs has completed a policy review.

-If, after speaking with the instructor and BALS Associate Dean, the student would like to appeal a BALS (BLHS/BLHV) course grade further based upon procedural grounds, s/he may then submit a formal request to the Associate Dean for Academic Affairs & Compliance and the Deputy Dean of the School of Continuing Studies for final review.
-The Associate Dean will complete an investigation on behalf of the Deputy Dean.
-This process must begin no later than 90 days after the beginning of the semester following that semester in which the contested grade was received.
-Please note: This final level of appeal reviews the administrative handling of the appeal only.
-Neither the Associate Dean nor the Deputy Dean of SCS will evaluate the academic merit of the work (such as re-grading a paper or test).
-The decision of the Deputy Dean is final and not open to further appeal.
-In the case of courses taught outside of BALS, SCS will follow the grade appeal procedures determined by the relevant department Chair and Georgetown School.
+C. If, after completing the appeal process with the instructor and the program offering the course, the student would like to appeal further based solely upon procedural grounds, s/he may then submit a formal request in writing to the Office of Academic Affairs & Compliance (email@example.com) for final review.
+Students are responsible for providing all written documentation he/she received throughout the appeal process.
+The academic program and course instructor may also be contacted for additional information.
+This process must begin no later than 90 days after the beginning of the semester following the semester in which the contested grade was received.
+This final level of appeal reviews the administrative handling of the appeal only, to ensure the grade appeal policy and process was followed as outlined in the handbook.
+No evaluation of the academic merit of the work (such as re-grading a paper or test) will be conducted.
+Academic Affairs will confirm the outcome of the procedural review to students in writing.
+The decision at this level of appeal is final and not open to further appeal.

 All of the credit and degree programs within the School of Continuing Studies are application-based.
 Acceptance to one undergraduate program within the School does not guarantee or imply acceptance into another undergraduate program within the School or University.
 Specific student handbooks and policies have been developed to reflect the unique undergraduate populations (such as part-time, non-traditional, or visiting students) served within the School of Continuing Studies.
 Students in these programs should refer to their program handbook for policies that govern their study (http://scs.georgetown.edu/academic-affairs/student-handbooks).